LinkedInLearning/html-css-and-javascript-building-the-web-4479542/docs/04-js/README.md

 Understanding functions is crucial because they help us organize our code and make it more reusable.
 In the next lesson, we’ll learn about manipulating the DOM using JavaScript.
 See you soon!

-# Video 4: Manipulating the DOM
+# 03 - Manipulating the DOM

 Welcome back!
 Today, we’re going to learn about manipulating the DOM using JavaScript.
 The DOM, or Document Object Model, represents the structure of our webpage as a tree of objects.
 JavaScript allows us to interact with the DOM, making our webpages dynamic and interactive.